Lazytangent/thunks_old/README.md

   - An article recommended by the people who brought us the `redux-thunk`
       package: https://daveceddia.com/what-is-a-thunk/

     > It's a special (and uncommon) name for a function that's returned by
     > another.

+  - Wikipedia thinks...

+    > The term originated as a humorous, incorrect past pariciple of "think".
+    > That is, a "thunk value" becomes available after its calculation routine
+    > is thought through, or executed.

   - To read more on the `redux-thunk` middleware, see their repo: https://github.com/reduxjs/redux-thunk